Ted 2: Plot

 Despite Sam's best efforts, the court rules against Ted.
 Disheartened and desperate, the trio contact Patrick Meighan, a highly respected civil rights attorney, to help overturn the court's decision.
 During a Manhattan trip to meet him, John and Sam fall in love and eventually kiss.
 When the trio meets Meighan, he is sympathetic to Ted's plight but ultimately refuses the case, as he believes Ted has not significantly contributed to humanity due to his hedonistic lifestyle.

-Furious at the injustice and jealous of John's relationship with Sam, Ted takes out his frustrations on the two and angrily leaves.
-He wanders into the New York Comic-Con while Donny, as a Raphael cosplayer, discreetly follows Ted inside.
+Infuriated at the injustice and jealous of John's relationship with Sam, Ted takes out his frustrations on the two and angrily leaves.
+He wanders into the New York Comic-Con while Donny, disguised as a Raphael, discreetly follows Ted inside.
 When Ted encounters Donny, he flees and Donny chases him.
 Ted steals another person's cell phone to contact Sam and John to inform them of his situation, just before Donny abducts him.

 John and Sam arrive and find Ted, just as Donny is about to cut him open, so John punches Donny in the face.
 Ted quickly reconciles with John and Sam.
-However, as they are leaving Donny has regained consciousness.
-He severs the cables holding up a display model of the Enterprise-D, so it swings towards Ted.
+However, as they are leaving, Donny, having regained consciousness, severs the cables holding up a display model of the Enterprise-D, so it swings towards Ted.
 John pushes him out of the way to save him, but is hit and rendered unconscious.
 Donny is arrested after Ted exposes him.

 John is rushed to the hospital, where he flatlines.
-The next day, the group is told that he has died and tearfully visits him, but he opens his eyes.
-John reveals the doctors revived him, then worked with him afterward to prank them.
+The next day, the group is told that he has died and tearfully visits him, but he opens his eyes, revealing that the doctors revived him, then worked with him afterward to prank them.
 Although Sam is initially furious, she and John kiss as the group rejoices.
 Inspired by John's selflessness and Ted's emotions over the injured John, which is filmed and shown on the news, Meighan decides to take their case.
 He successfully overturns the ruling by demonstrating that Ted is self-aware, feels complex emotions, and is capable of empathy.
 Ted proposes to Tami-Lynn again as they leave court.
 Sometime later, Ted and Tami-Lynn are remarried and adopt a baby boy, naming him after Rocky character Apollo Creed while John and Sam happily pursue their relationship.
-John even gives Apollo a teddy bear of his own.

-Later on, in a post-credit scene, an intimidating Irishman who previously bought a box of Trix from Ted at the grocery store returns to the empty store, seemingly injured.
-He puts the cereal back on the counter and leaves with a look of betrayal.